President Trump signs new immigration executive order

 Democratic backlash to the new executive order was swift.

-"A watered down ban is still a ban," Sen. Chuck Schumer, D-New York, said in a statement.
-"Despite the sdministration's changes, this dangerous executive order makes us less safe, not more, it is mean-spirited, and un-American.
+"A watered-down ban is still a ban," Senate Democratic leader Chuck Schumer of New York said in a statement.
+"Despite the administration's changes, this dangerous executive order makes us less safe, not more, it is mean-spirited, and un-American.
 It must be repealed."